 Still, these two treatments have their differences, considering injection technique, concentration, and desired results.
 Keep reading to learn more about the similarities and differences between the two injections and what to look for in an injector.

-Dr. Chasin is both the founder of Reflections and a sought-after cosmetic physician.
+Dr. Chasin is a highly sought-after cosmetic physician at Reflections Center.
 In his professional option, he believes that the difference between the two injectables is how you use them.
 The two brands do have some marginal differences; for instance, how much you each “spreads” after they are injected, when they exactly kick in and how long they last.
 An experienced injector like Dr. Chasin may even use Botox and Dysport on the same patient for different indications within the same treatment.
 One of the clearest differences between the two is that Botox tends to stay put once injected and Dysport spreads out, dispersing from the injection site.
 Dr. Chasin may opt to use both in one session because each patient is unique and certain areas of the face may call for targeted treatments and other areas may benefit from a more “diffused” injection; allowing for a truly custom treatment.

 After treatment, the muscles gradually become relaxed allowing the overlying skin to appear smooth and unwrinkled.
 Alone, or in combination with other facial rejuvenation procedures, these products can offer a significant improvement in one’s appearance.